jef-santos/Ud_-disaster-response-pipeline/README.md

 ## 2. Project Components
 ### Data
-In the "data" repository we have the raw bases: data/disaster_messages.csv and data/disaster_categories.csv.
+In the "data" repository we have the raw bases: disaster_messages.csv and disaster_categories.csv.
-They pass through the ETL pipeline through the data/process_data.py file, thus generating a treated base called data/DisasterResponse.db
+They pass through the ETL pipeline through the process_data.py file, thus generating a treated base called DisasterResponse.db

+### Model
+In the model repository we have the train_classifier.py pipeline responsible for creating the machine learning model entitled classifier.pkl.

 ## 3. Running